Can I use my US cell phone in Jamaica?

 Just look on your notification bar, there’s usually a symbol displayed to indicate you are roaming, but this symbol differs from phone to phone.
 It may be prudent to find out what your phone’s unique roaming symbol is.What exactly is roaming?

-Roaming is the ability for cellular users to make and receive voice calls, send and receive SMS, receiving data service and access other services when travelling outside of the geographical coverage area of their home network due to agreements between your service provider and other network operators.
+Roaming is the ability for cellular users to make and receive voice calls, send and receive SMS, receive data service and access other services when travelling outside of the geographical coverage area of their home network due to agreements between your service provider and other network operators.

 Major US mobile service operators, such as AT&T, Sprint, T-Mobile and Verizon, are known to work reasonably well in Jamaica.

 Before leaving the US, you should consider purchasing an international plan which usually is a combination of data, SMS and voice calls.
-This is considered a better alternative compared to the pay as you go option.
+This is considered a better alternative compared to the pay-as-you-go option.

 Is your cell phone unlocked?